DinoBektesevic/lfd/README.rst

    git clone https://github.com/DinoBektesevic/lfd.git

 Import lfd and be on your merry way.
+One issue can occur when using conda or miniconda virtual environments where `numpy` can not be found.
+In that case it is neccessary to run `conda install numpy` and repeat the pip install for the lfd to install properly.

 Requirements
 ------------